Kaechon concentration camp: Purpose

 The main purpose of Kaechon camp is to punish people for less-serious crimes, whereas political crimes (e. g. criticism of the government) are considered a severe offense.
 But the prisoners are also used as slave workers, who have to fulfill high production quotas in very difficult conditions.
 For this purpose there is a shoe making factory, a leather and rubber factory, a clothing factory and other factories in the camp.

 Human rights situation

 The human rights situation in the camp is described in detail by Lee Soon-ok in her testimony to the United States Senate Committee on the Judiciary.
 She explains how the prisoners have no rights and how they are treated at the mercy of the guards.

 Forced labour

 The prisoners are forced to work around 18 hours per day at the camp's factories.
-If someone does not work quickly enough, he or she is beaten.
+If someone does not work quickly enough, they are beaten.
 Sometimes prisoners sleep at their workplaces to fulfill the production quota.
 All this involves frequent work accidents and many prisoners are crippled from the work or from torture.